 Stad

-Stad – home of the iconic surfing paradise in Hoddevika, Vestkapp – the westernmost mountain plateau in Norway, one of the world’s oldest breeds of horse, the Fjord horse, Myklebustskipet – one of the world’s biggest Viking ships, Selja Monastery and Norway’s only female saint, St Sunniva.
+Stad is home to the iconic surfing paradise Hoddevik, Vestkapp – the westernmost mountain plateau in Norway, one of the world’s oldest horse breeds, the Fjord Horse, the Myklebust ship – one of the world’s largest Viking ships, Selja monastery, and Norway’s only female saint, Saint Sunniva.

-Nordfjordeid is the administrative centre of Stad and is situated in the heart of Nordfjord – making it the perfect base for your adventures in Nordfjord, and with easy access to ‘everything in one fjord’.
+Nordfjordeid is the municipal centre of Stad and is located in the middle of Nordfjord - a perfect “Base Camp” for your Nordfjord adventure, with a short distance to “everything in one fjord”.

 Malakoff 2018